slgrobotics/robots_bringup/Docs/miniPRO/README.md

 It can be easily "robotized" now - except for wheels odometry isn't accessible.
 Visual odometry is an option for ROS2 though.
 Makes a perfect tablebot, as it can carry a lot of beer and goes through 30" standard doors with a margin (22" outer dimensions).

+**Note:** there are two small buttons under the rubber foot pads.
+When a person stands on miniPRO, these buttons are depressed and balance control logic becomes more aggressive in keeping the robot in horizontal alignment.
+I added a couple of small servos to press these buttons at the R/C switch command (to enable "God mode").
+When activated, robot can roll up slopes and drive over grass lawn.
+It needs very close supervision and quick action on the R/C, as it may become unruly with wrong inputs.
+In "normal" mode it can only drive on flat relatively smooth surfaces (i.e. indoors).

 ### The Bluetooth approach

 **Note:** the _add-on platform_ started as just an experiment, and would be only useful if there's a way to